Contents

 How is Nelson’s syndrome treated?

-Nelson’s syndrome is most frequently treated by surgical removal of the pituitary tumour, and this is usually the case if there is visual impairment or other evidence of significant growth of the tumour outside the pituitary gland.
-Success rates of surgery are higher with smaller tumors.
+Nelson’s syndrome is most commonly treated by removing the pituitary tumour through surgery.
+This is especially needed if there is any vision loss or other evidence of significant growth of the tumour outside the pituitary gland.
+Smaller tumours have a high success rates of surgery.
 Occasionally, medical treatment aimed at shrinking the tumour may be suggested and radiotherapy (gamma knife) may also be used, especially if surgery is not felt to be safe.
-Hormone deficiencies may resolve after removal of the tumour, but these will be treated if symptoms persist.
-This may involve thyroid hormone replacement, growth hormone replacement and testosterone or oestrogen replacement.
-Most patients with Nelson’s syndrome will already be taking steroid replacement therapy.

 Are there any side-effects to the treatment?